How to have an eco-friendly Christmas

 We’re obviously massively spoilt for choice around here when it comes to fantastic food and drink producers so here are just a few of my favourites.

 How about getting all your veg from your local farm shop?
-I’m lucky enough to have PE Mead and Smallford Farm Shop within striking distance.
+I’m lucky enough Smallford Farm Shop within striking distance.
 You’ll also fine me drooling over the cheese counter at The Little Deli in Hitchin.
 Speaking of which, I urge you to seek out Bix from Nettlebed Creamery near Henley and the fantastically named Herts-produced Wobbly Bottom goat’s cheese, and give them pride of place on your Christmas cheeseboard.

 Step away from the bargain pack of plastic supermarket baubles made in China and think laterally this year when it comes to glitzing up your interiors.
-I’ve previously nabbed gorgeous vintage decorations from antiques centre, The Swan at Tetsworth (while you’re in that neck of the woods, check out fellow dealers, Foster & Gane, for surprisingly affordable gifts – antiques are by their very nature sustainable, of course).
+I’ve previously nabbed gorgeous vintage decorations from The Herts & Essex Antiques Centre in Sawbridgeworth, while Home & Colonial in Berkhamsted is five floors’ worth of treats (antiques are by their very nature sustainable, of course, so go to town).

 Are you aiming for a more sustainable Christmas this year?
 We’d love to hear your thoughts and tips – comments below, please.